Gus Mortson: Later career

 After his NHL career ended, Mortson played professional hockey with the American Hockey League's Buffalo Bisons, and retired in 1967 while playing semi-professional with the Oakville Oaks of the Ontario Hockey Association Senior A League.

 Post-hockey and death

 After retirement from hockey Mortson was involved in the food and beverage business and lived in Oakville, Ontario.
 In 1970, he moved to Timmins becoming a stockbroker and later as a mining company representative.
 He died in Timmins, Ontario, on August 8, 2015.
-He was 90 years old, survived by wife Sheila and six children, and predeceased by one son.
+He was 90 years old, survived by his wife Sheila and six children, and predeceased by one son.